mattheworiordan/capybara-screenshot/README.md

 require 'capybara-screenshot/testunit'
 ```

 By default, screenshots will be captured for `Test::Unit` tests in the path 'test/integration'.
-You can add additional paths as:
+You can add additional paths:

 ```ruby
 Capybara::Screenshot.testunit_paths << 'test/feature'